 Under the Companies Law, the compensation of a public company's chief executive officer is required to be approved by: (i) the compensation committee; (ii) the board of directors; and (iii) the shareholders (by a special majority vote as discussed above, in that order.
 The term of such compensation must generally be in accordance with the company's stated compensation policy; however, in special circumstances, the compensation committee and board of directors may approve compensation terms of a chief executive officer that are inconsistent with such policy provided that they have considered those provisions that must be included in the compensation policy according to the Companies Law, and shareholder approval is obtained (by a special majority vote as discussed above).
 In addition, if the shareholders of the company do not approve the compensation arrangement of the chief executive officer, the compensation committee and board of directors may, in special circumstances, override the shareholders' decision if each of the compensation committee and the board of directors provides detailed reasons for their decision after taking into consideration the objection of the shareholders.
-The compensation committee may also waive the shareholder approval requirement with regard to the approval of the engagement terms of a candidate for the chief executive officer position if it determines that the company or a controlling shareholder of the company, and subjecting the approval of the engagement to a shareholder a prior business relationship with the company or a controlling shareholder of the company, and subjecting the approval of the engagement to a shareholder vote would impede the company's ability to engage the candidate, as specified by the compensation committee in its reasoning for such decision.
+The compensation committee may also waive the shareholder approval requirement with regard to the approval of the engagement terms of a candidate for the chief executive officer position if it determines that the compensation arrangement is consistent with the company's stated compensation policy, the candidate did not have a prior business relationship with the company or a controlling shareholder of the compensation committee in its reasoning for such decision.